psathyrella/tmp/duncan-format.md

 ## partition information

-Use a single column in a csv to describe a partition of the entire data set.
+Use a single column in a csv to describe partitions of the data set.
 An entry in this column consists of semicolon-separated clusters.
 Each cluster consists of colon-separated sequence ids.
 Each row in the csv contains a different partition of the entire data set.

 For instance there might be a line for the best partition, but also lines for somewhat more inclusive clusters to communicate the clustering uncertainty.

-For example, if we have five sequences labeled `a` through `e`, we could represent a single partition as:
+For example, if we have five sequences labeled `a` through `e`, we could represent a single partition (with three clusters) as:

 ```
 partitions